abalone1969/tiochatopiano/README.md

-made from a recording of Tio Chato's old piano in Abuelitos den aqui hay un foto (tiochatopiano.jpg)
+made from a recording of Tio Chato's old piano in Abuelitos den aqui hay una foto (tiochatopiano.jpg)